phuaky/manq/README.md

   - No more having to answer questions like "Eh, how long more do I have to wait?", customers can check out the queue status online as well as estimated remaining waiting time
   - Just hired someone to manage the customer queues?
 You can ~~sack them~~ :cold_sweat: redeploy them and put them to better use with automated queue management.
 Customers get notified via phone when it's almost their turn and again when it's their turn.
 - Improve customer experience
   - Customers are less frustrated if they do not have to wait physically in line.
 Let them do their shopping, errands and other stuff while they're waiting.
-You don't need them around to show off their grumpy faces.
+You don't need them around to show off their grumpy faces :angry:.

 ### Additional